juju/docs/src/en/models-cmr.md

 The commands related specifically to this subject are:

 [`consume`][commands-consume]
-: Adds a remote offer to a model without relating to it.
+: Links an offer to a model.
+Does not relate to it.

 [`find-offers`][commands-find-offers]
-: Finds offered application endpoints.
+: Finds URLs and endpoints of available offers.

 [`list-firewall-rules`][commands-list-firewall-rules]
-: Prints the firewall rules.
+: Lists the firewall rules.

-[`list-offers`][commands-list-offers]
-: Lists shared endpoints.

 [`offer`][commands-offer]
-: Offers application endpoints for use in other models.
+: Creates an offer.

+[`offers`][commands-offers]
+: Lists connected (related to) offers.

 [`remove-offer`][commands-remove-offer]
-: Removes one or more offers.
+: Removes an offer.

 [`resume-relation`][commands-resume-relation]
-: Resumes a suspended relation to an application offer.
+: Resumes a suspended relation to an offer.

 [`set-firewall-rule`][commands-set-firewall-rule]
 : Sets a firewall rule.

 [`show-offer`][commands-show-offer]
-: Shows offered applications' endpoints details.
+: Shows details of connected (related to) offers.

 [`suspend-relation`][commands-suspend-relation]
-: Suspends a relation to an application offer.
+: Suspends a relation to an offer.

 See [Models][models] and [Managing relations][charms-relations] for beginner information on those topics.